abajwa-hw/security-workshops/Other-resources.md

   - Verify you can run below on all nodes:
   - `id <username>` or `groups <username>`

-- krb configuration debugging.
-To turn on debug:
+- Need to debug krb configuration.
+To turn on debug trace:
   - in Java:  `-Dsun.security.krb5.debug=true`
   - In Bash: `export KRB5_TRACE=/dev/stdout`
   - Also see guide here: https://github.com/steveloughran/kerberos_and_hadoop